 This isn’t the first time Hawkeye has helped to empower those with hearing difficulties.
 After a young boy from New Hampshire didn’t want to wear his hearing aids to school because “superheroes don’t wear blue ears,” Marvel sent him some of the old Hawkeye issues from when Hawkeye wore a hearing aid.
 They also created an entirely new superhero character based on the young boy and named him Blue Ear!
 His famous line was, “Thanks to my listening device, I hear someone in trouble!”

 Each time something that’s perceived as a disability is shown to empower someone, the world becomes more aware of how misleading the stereotype can be.
 Hawkeye’s past use of a hearing aid, emotional journey through hearing loss, and eventual determination to embrace his hearing difficulties communicates on a personal and deeply human level.
-Accepting and using the available tools, like hearing aids and ASL, helps Hawkeye reach a better place in his life and achieve his goals.
+Accepting and using the available tools, like hearing aid and ASL, helps Hawkeye reach a better place in his life and achieve his goals.
 We’re definitely excited to see where Hawkeye’s journey goes next!